 BABY BOOT CAMP:

-Baby Basics Boot Camp is a class that provides information on labor & delivery, postpartum, breast-feeding, bottle feeding, and safety.
+Baby Boot Camp is a class that provides information on labor & delivery, postpartum, breast-feeding, bottle feeding, and safety.
 The class emphasizes the father’s involvement and includes interactive demonstrations of basic infant care, such as bathing, diapering, and soothing a crying baby.
 This class is provided to expectant parents (both couples & singles).
 Participants must register prior to attending the class by calling the NPSP Office.